Buyer note: confirm assumptions before quoting

 Scenario A (Non-Certified Supplier): Your production line halts because incoming castings fail leak testing.
 The supplier can't identify which batch or raw material caused the issue.
 Root cause takes 3 weeks to determine (maybe).
 Your team scrambles for alternative sourcing while customers face delays.

-- •Isolated the affected batch via barcode traceability
+- •Isolate the affected batch through traceability records

-If you're sourcing aluminum castings for automotive applications and need a certified aluminum foundry in China with proven automotive pedigree:
+If you're sourcing aluminum castings for automotive applications and need a certified aluminum foundry in China, start with current evidence rather than reputation claims:

 What We Can Do For You: